Flat-coated Retriever: Dog Breed Profile and Information

 Share with your friends 🥹!

-The Flat-Coated Retriever may look like a mix between a Golden and a Black Lab, but these sporty and smart dogs are a different breed all their own.
+The Flat-Coated Retriever may look like a mix between a Golden and a Black Lab, but these sporty and smart dogs are all their different breed.

-Bred to excel both on land and in the water, Flat-Coated Retrievers, commonly referred to as Flat-Coats, are nicknamed the “Peter Pans” of the Retriever family.
+Bred to excel both on land and in the water, Flat-Coated Retrievers, commonly called Flat-Coats, are nicknamed the “Peter Pans” of the Retriever family.

 This is because of their puppy-like appearance that lasts into their adulthood.
 Flat-Coats are enthusiastic, and they love to please their owners.